 Compressed air is only as good as its purity.
 When your process is exposed to oil, it becomes increasingly difficult to keep air clean, increasing the costs you’ll face — especially as you use more and more air.
 To address this concern, many companies are turning to oil-free or oil-less air compressors.
 Today, oil-free compressors are becoming more common because they offer cost savings.

 These purity and environmental benefits will often translate into other savings that may reduce your overall ownership costs.
-Here are a few of the things to consider if you’ve been wondering: “How do oil-free air compressors work?”
+Here are a few things to consider if you’re contemplating switching to an oil-free model:

 - There’s no need to collect or dispose of oil-ladened condensate.